-- Wilfully failing to provide care - Wilfully preventing the adult at risk from getting the care they needed - Being reckless about the consequences of the person not getting the care they need.
+- Wilfully failing to provide care - Wilfully preventing the vulnerable adult from getting the care they needed - Being reckless about the consequences of the person not getting the care they need.

 If the individual committing the neglect is aware of the consequences and the potential for harm to result due to the lack of action(s), then the neglect is intentional in nature.
-Unintentional neglect could result from a carer failing to meet the needs of the adult at risk because they do not understand the needs of the adult at risk, may not know about services that are available or because their own needs prevent them from being able to give the care the person needs.
-It may also occur if the individuals are unaware of, or do not understand the possible effect of the lack of action on the adult at risk.
+Unintentional neglect could result from a carer failing to meet the needs of the vulnerable adult because they do not understand their needs, may not know about services that are available, or because their own needs prevent them from being able to give the care the person needs.
+It may also occur if the individuals are unaware of, or do not understand the possible effect of the lack of action on the vulnerable adult.